zfchenUnique/WSSTG/README.md

   ```Shell

   ```
-  Notice: We extract the tube proposals using the method proposed by [].A python implementation can be found at [here]().
+  Note: We extract the tube proposals using the method proposed by [Gkioxari and Malik](https://arxiv.org/abs/1411.6031) .A python implementation [here](ttps://www.mi.t.u-tokyo.ac.jp/projects/person_search/) is provided by Yamaguchi etal..

-  We extract RGB feature for each frame using faster-RCNN model provided by [xxx]().
+  We extract singel-frame propsoals and RGB feature for each frame using a [faster-RCNN](https://arxiv.org/abs/1506.01497) model pretrained on COCO dataset, which is provided by [Jianwei Yang](https://github.com/jwyang/faster-rcnn.pytorch).
   We extract I3D-RGB and I3D-flow features using the model provided by [xxx]().
 3. Making softlinks between the download data and the desired data folder
 ```Shell